-WORKING LUNCH / ZAP
+WORKING LUNCH / INTERCESSION

-MS and HS Students may be assigned working lunch for failure to complete schoolwork in a reasonable timeframe.
-Students would be required to eat lunch in a quiet classroom until the necessary school work is completed.
-MS students may also be assigned ZAP (Zeros Aren't Permitted) for failure to complete schoolwork in a reasonable time frame.
+MS and HS Students may be assigned working lunch or intercession for failure to complete schoolwork in a reasonable timeframe.
+Students assigned working lunch would be required to eat lunch in a quiet classroom until the necessary school work is completed.
+Students assigned intercession would be required to stay after school in the media center to work on missing work.